microbiome/course_2021_radboud/install.md

        BiocManager::install(bioc_pkg_to_be_installed, ask = F)
     }

-Now all required packages are be installed, so let’s load them into session.
+Now all required packages are installed, so let’s load them into session.
 Some function names occur in multiple packages.
 That is why miaverse’s packages mia and miaViz are prioritized.
 Packages that are loaded before have higher priority.